-One instructive recent survey came from a report on retail markets in Alberta, Canada.
-It found that only 13% of customers were willing to "pay a premium price, knowing that the price will not change for a year or more."
-In contrast 50% "want[ed] the lowest average price, even if that price changes frequently" and 36% "want[ed] a reasonable price, knowing that the price is fixed for several months."
-Only 2% did not know what they wanted.
-Another study conducted by CNT Energy in 2006 of a random sample of ComEd and Ameren residential customers gauged interest in either a "fixed" or a "variable" electric rate.
-Roughly 40% of respondents were interested, to varying degrees, in a variable rate.
+While half of customers indicated they wanted a fixed price for the year, only 13% were willing to pay a premium for that certainty.
+On the other hand, half of customers were interested in seeking the lowest price.
+102

+Another study conducted by CNT Energy in 2006 of a random sample of ComEd and Ameren Illinois residential customers gauged interest in either a "fixed" or a "variable" electric rate.
+103 Roughly 40% of respondents were interested, to varying degrees, in a variable rate.
 Only 17% were definitely interested in a fixed rate, and 34% were probably interested in a fixed rate.
 While this survey was meant to explore interest in variable rates, the relatively small percent of customers who definitely wanted a fixed rate could indicate that there is not a sizable demand for such certainty.
+104

-Furthermore, the IPA is not aware of any significant level of customer dissatisfaction in the ComEd service territory with the current methodology of having rates that fluctuate slightly month-to-month due to the Purchased Electricity Adjustment.
-(The IPA presumes that the fairly consistent and sizable PEA credits in the Ameren service territory are even less likely to spur customer complaints because they result in savings for eligible retail customers.).
+Taken together, these two surveys do not definitively answer the question of what customer interest in price volatility protection is, but do provide evidence that customers have varying degrees of interest in that protection.
+Without strong majorities seeking that protection, the IPA does not believe these surveys provide support for increased costs to ensure some price protection via full requirements procurement.
+Additionally, the IPA is not aware of any level of customer dissatisfaction in the ComEd service territory with the current and proposed IPA procurement approach that results in having rates that can fluctuate slightly month-tomonth due to the Purchased Electricity Adjustment.
+(The IPA presumes that the fairly consistent and sizable PEA credits in the Ameren Illinois service territory are even less likely to spur customer complaints because they result in savings for eligible retail customers.)
+While the lack of consumer outcry does not in itself validate the IPA's procurement approach, it does not support a policy goal to provide full price insurance at a cost premium either.